 Since starting in 2007, Azalea has connected with more than 200 women.

 We want to communicate to these women that they are valuable, enabling them to see their lives from a different perspective.
 We are also forming new teams to tackle the issue of demand by working with men, and to share Azalea’s expertise internationally.
 Read on to find out more about these aspects of our work...

 Outreach, Drop-In and Befriending

-Azalea is currently connecting with more than 80 women through outreach, drop-in and befriending.
+Azalea connects with women through outreach, drop-in and befriending.
 In all areas, we work closely with statutory partners to form exit strategies out of sexual exploitation and drug or alcohol addiction.

 Azalea volunteers offer in-depth care in many ways, when women talk about wanting their lives to change, including:

 - practical support e.g. furnishing flats, giving lifts to appointments, helping to fill out forms

 - relational support e.g. visiting women who have moved away, phone calls, prison visits, going out for coffee